Inside this article

 In Coda, the units of measure are rows and columns.
 Each row acts as a unified element with the items you're tracking and all of the related data about it.
 In the example below, the item "Research locations" is actually a row with a set of attributes including the due date and status.

-This also means that each column acts as a unit - for example, all the due dates, all the status, all due date minus 7:
+This also means that each column acts as a unit.

 Build relationships once